nottrobin/docs/src/en/charms-deploying-advanced.md

 this is done, unless the machine was created via `add-machine`, a charm has already been deployed to the machine.

-!!!
-Note:
+[note]
 When multiple charms are deployed to the same machine there exists the possibility of conflicting configuration files (on the machine's filesystem).
 Work is being done to rectify this.
+[/note]

 Machines are often referred to by their ID number.
 This is a simple integer that is shown in the output to `juju status` (or `juju machines`).
 For example,